With half my brain tied behind my back, just to make it fair, Rush Limboy, your guiding light.

 Is that not just juicy?

-The word terrorist or terrorism does not show up.
+The word terrorist or terrorism does not show up, not once, not anywhere in the seven-page indictment.

 Yesterday he was in Washington at the George Washington University at the Washington Center for Internships and Academic Seminars.

-Uh and the he's the Aspen Institute vice president now, former Representative Mickey Edwards, Republican Oklahoma, and listen to a portion of what he said.
+And he's the Aspen Institute vice president now, former Representative Mickey Edwards, Republican, Oklahoma.

 I found often that my constituents who are busy living their own lives, doing the best they can for their families and their careers, didn't have all the information that was available to me or to other members of Congress or to the president.

-Sometimes you have to say, I listened to my constituents, I took them seriously.
+You have to, on important matters, sometimes you have to say, I listened to my constituents.

 They're just wrong.

-Now he is suggesting that members of Congress tell their constituents that they, you are wrong on health care.
+Now, he is suggesting that members of Congress tell their constituents that they, you, are wrong on health care.

 I play this soundbite for you because it was mere moments ago, actually, I think in the last hour, somebody called another question.